 Tip Plate - The plastic plates emblazened with the Dynafit logo that secure the rubber tips to the skin in a replaceable fashion.
 AKA Click System.
 These have a ring of soft plastic that you can stitch through.

 End Hook - Simple metal clasp used to hook the tail of a skin to your ski.
 Comes with rivets.
-The Contour tail hooks are the same, grab those if out of stock.
+The Contour tail hooks are similar, grab those if out of stock.

 Questions & Reviews